mblakew/lounge-lizard/Teams.md

 * **Message pinning** - Microsoft Teams does not have the concept of message pinning.

+* **Reacting to messages** - On the surface it would seem that the Microsoft Graph API supports reacting to messages.
+The chatMessage resource has a *reactions* property (https://docs.microsoft.com/en-us/graph/api/resources/chatmessage?view=graph-rest-beta) and the API exposes a method for updating chat messages (https://docs.microsoft.com/en-us/graph/api/chatmessage-update?view=graph-rest-beta&tabs=http).
+However, at this time the API only supports updating the _policyViolation_ property of a chat message.
+It seems like it would be possible to specify a reaction when sending a new chat message, but this is not the normal use case for message reactions.

 * **Saving messages** - Also known as starring messages.
 Microsoft Teams does support the concept of saving messages and the Microsoft Teams desktop app lets users see a list of messages that they have saved.
 However, the Microsoft Graph API does not provide a means for a consumer to set the saved status of a message nor does it provide a way to retrieve a list